THE ADULTING SUMMIT

 JOB READINESS CLASSES

-Classes taught by professionals are designed to help the teens learn about things they might not think about but are essential to life as an adult in a buisness world.
-What should and shouldn’t they be doing on social media?
-How do I prepare for an interview and what do I wear?
-How do I keep a job once I get it? what are some difficulties I can expect to face at an entery level job and how do I handle them?
-No one has taken the time to teach these teens any of this so this is their chance.
+Classes are taught by professional volunteers to provide tips on how to navigate their career and life as an adult.
+How should they be budgeting and managing their paycheck and money?
+What should and shouldn’t they be doing and posting on social media?
+How do they prepare for an interview and what do they wear?
+How do they keep a job once they’re employed?
+What are some difficulties they can expect to face in an entry level job and how do they handle it?

 We are looking for partners to set up a booth at the fair to introduce the attendees to possible resources and career path choices.

 8:30am – 11:15am

 if you are interested click below